Mississippi Tax Sale Overview

 The information provided in this article does not, and is not intended to, constitute legal advice; instead, all information, content, and materials in this article are for general informational purposes only.
 Information in this article may not constitute the most up-to-date legal or other information.

 Readers of this article should contact their attorney to obtain advice with respect to any particular legal matter pertaining to delinquent tax auctions.
 No reader, user, or browser of this site should act or refrain from acting on the basis of information on this site without first seeking legal advice from counsel in the relevant jurisdiction.
 Only your individual attorney can provide assurances that the information contained herein – and your interpretation of it – is applicable or appropriate to your particular situation.
-Use of, and access to, this website or any of the links or resources within the site do not create an attorney-client relationship between the reader, user, browser, and website authors, contributors, contributing law firms, or committee members their respective employers.
+Use of, and access to, this website or any of the links or resources within the site do not create an attorney-client relationship between the reader, user, browser, and website authors, contributors, contributing law firms, or committee members of their respective employers.

 Still need help?
 Contact Us Contact Us